-Because reviews are so important it is worth it to make it a ‘job’ for someone (or multiple individuals) you fully trust within your practice.
+Since reviews are so essential, it is worth making it a ‘job’ for someone (or multiple individuals) you fully trust within your practice.
 This should be a regular employee or another lawyer in the practice.
 This is not something that should be treated as an afterthought or assigned to an intern.
-Remember, when responding to a review the response is speaking on behalf of the entire law practice.
-The tone and information needs to be crafted professionally and not just anyone will have the authority and knowledge to respond to all reviews.
+Remember, when responding to a review, the response is speaking on behalf of the entire law practice.
+The tone and information need to be crafted professionally and not just anyone will have the authority and knowledge to respond to all reviews.

 How to respond to a negative review

 It’s a matter of when, not if, you will receive a negative (and sometimes scathing) review.
 Do not freak out and don’t ignore the reviewer.
 Remember with online reviews you’re not just responding to the original reviewer, you’re “responding” to everyone who is reading those reviews and deciding whether to trust you with their legal needs.

 Here are some of our best tips for dealing with negative reviews:

 Do not respond immediately.
 Imagine you’re having an argument with your significant other and they make a complaint about your messy habits.
 What is the first thing you do?
 Most people get emotional and get defensive.
 But, if you stop for a second, you can compose your thoughts to respond in a more mature and reasoned manner.
 The same goes with negative reviews.
 Often the reviewer is amped up and is responding emotionally to whatever slight they felt.
 If you give it some time and review what is being said, you are more likely to respond in a measured manner with less emotion.
 This also helps diffuse much of the anger that is apparent when an angry patron leaves a review.

 Gather all the facts.
 Make sure you know what the reviewer is upset about.
 Gather facts about what they claim has occurred so you can properly address their concerns or factually defend your position.